irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.Pricing"></a>

 ### Pricing
-Pricing defines a standard for service pricing.
+Pricing defines a standard for service pricing

 | Field | Type | Label | Description |